piti118/asian-science-camp-2025/slides.md

 <v-clicks>

-- 🌍 Huge Market.
-Competition for our "skill set" is relatively low.
+- ## 🌍 Huge Market.
-- 🤩 Still get to do cool stuff.
+- ## 🤩 Still get to do cool stuff.
 Might not be so cutting edge.
-- 💵 Higher pay.
+- ## 💵 Higher pay.
-- 📍 You get to pick the location.
+- ## 📍 You get to pick the location.

 </v-clicks>